FINTLabs/fintlabs.github.io/content/api/overview.md

             }
         ]
     },
-    "total_items": 2
+    "total_items": 24324,
+    "size": 2,
+    "offset": 0
 }
 ```

-If `total_items` is `0`, this indicates that there are no new updates since the given timestamp.
+If `size` is `0`, this indicates that there are no new updates since the given timestamp.

+This request can also be combined with pagination using `size` and `offset` in case a large number of items
+have been updated.

+**Note:** When FINT API restarts, all items are regarded new.
+This means a `sinceTimeStamp` parameter
+from before the restart will return all items.
+It is therefore recommended to use pagination as well if the
+result is large.

 ## Health Check